MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

 #### User data

 The last category of state represents user data produced or persisted by UWP applications or the operating system.
 All known user folders such as Downloads, Documents, Videos, user profiles and HKEY_CURRENT_USER hive are also stored in this location.
+This data cannot be extracted without proper credentials; to learn more about how your data is protected, see [Encryption and Data Protection](security-encryption-data-protection.md).

 ##	Isolation